Specialty & Non-QM Construction Lenders in California

 If: Construction project is an ADU (Accessory Dwelling Unit)

-Then: No researched lender specifically advertises ADU construction loan products.
-ADU construction would fall under general ground-up programs if it meets minimum loan size ($75K-$150K minimum) and property type requirements.
-Best options: Kiavi (infill construction), Lima One (ground-up), Pacific Private Money (flexible on property types).
+Then: No specialty lender specifically advertises ADU construction loan products.
+ADU construction falls under general ground-up programs if it meets minimum loan size ($75K-$150K+).
+Check lenders above for infill/ground-up construction programs.
 Some renovation programs may cover ADU additions to existing properties.

 If: Borrower is choosing between one-time-close (single-close) and two-close construction loan